This Is The Easiest Position In Soccer (+ Reasons Why)

 Center backs are generally tall players, as it is one of the best positions for tall soccer players.
 This makes it much easier for them to win aerial duels, especially as most forward players are shorter than center-backs.

-See also Best Players to Wear Number 11 in Soccer: Position and Role
+See also Number 6 in Soccer: Position and Role (+ Best Players)

 They can also use their size to physically dominate opposition forwards in ground duels.
 This makes defending easier, as the attacking players cannot push them over due to their size.